4D, $\mathcal{N}=1$ Matter Gravitino Genomics: Supersymmetry Genomics Review

 with

-Here we have defined $\Phi$ and $\Psi$ in terms of their derivatives $\dot{\Phi}$ and $\dot{\Psi}$ for notational convenience as in the CLS case\footnote{Integration constants are assumed to be zero.}.
-With these nodal field definitions, the Lagrangian~(\ref{eq:mSGLagrangian}) reduces to Eq.~(\ref{e:L0}) and transformation laws to Eq.~(\ref{e:D}) with the $\brL_\rI$ matrices given by
+Here, we define $\Phi$ and $\Psi$ in terms of their derivatives $\dot{\Phi}$ and $\dot{\Psi}$ for notational convenience as in the CLS case (integration constants are assumed to be zero).
+With these nodal field definitions, the~Lagrangian~in Equation (\ref{eq:mSGLagrangian}) reduces to Equation~(\ref{e:L0}) and transformation laws to Equation~(\ref{e:D}) with the $\brL_\rI$ matrices given by